autowarefoundation/autoware-documentation/docs/design/autoware-architecture/vehicle/index.md

 ## 4. Interface and Data Structure

-The interface of the Vehicle component for other components running in the same process space to access the functionality and capability of the Vehicle component is defined as follows.
+The interface of the Vehicle Interface component for other components running in the same process space to access the functionality and capability of the Vehicle Interface component is defined as follows.

 From Control